 If English is not your first language, you will need to produce evidence of English ability in order to satisfy the University’s general entry requirements.
 Please see English language entry requirements.

 Any requirements will be specified in your offer.
 If you require an educational visa to study in the UK, you should check the UK Visas and Immigration (UKVI) website to ensure that your English language qualification meets the Student visa requirements for entry purposes.

 You need to demonstrate a good level of English language skills to study at degree level.
-If you need help to reach this level we offer a number of courses in English for Academic Purposes (EAP).
+If you need help to reach this level we offer a number of courses in English and academic skills.